jasmeet0915/GSoC23-OpenRobotics/README.md

 <img src="images/cylinder_auto_inertia_demo.gif" />

+### Automatic Inertia Calculation for Links with Multiple Collisions
-**Demo 2:** This demo shows a model with a link having 2 collisions: a cube with a cylinder on top of it.
+This demo shows a model with a link having 2 collisions: a cube with a cylinder on top of it.

-Default values won't be a good choice in this scenarios as we have seen in the previous demo and manually calculating the values would not be straightforward.
+Default values won't be a good choice in this scenario as we have seen in the previous demo and manually calculating the values would not be straightforward.
 Therefore, using the automatic inertia calculations we can easily get realistic inertial values for the compound shape.

 <details>
   <summary>SDF snippet of the model in the demo</summary>